AdaptivMCP/AdaptivMCP/docs/architecture_safety.md

 - File cache is in-memory only and bounded by entry count and byte size.
 - Metrics and recent tool events are in-memory only; they reset on restart.
-- Log payloads are sanitized to remove nonessential data and avoid JSON spam.
+- Log payloads are structured for readability and to avoid excessive verbosity.

 **Relevant modules:**
 - `github_mcp/file_cache.py`